junxit/us-congress-bills-115/metadata.md

 - 2017-04-20 — Placed on the Union Calendar, Calendar No. 51.
 - 2017-04-20 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-91.
 - 2017-04-20 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-91.
+- 2017-04-25 — Rules Committee Resolution H. Res.
+275 Reported to House.
+Rule provides for consideration of H.R.
+1695 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+The resolution makes in order an amendment in the nature of a substitute consisting of the text of Rules Committee Print 115-13.
+- 2017-04-26 — Amendment (A001) offered by Mr. Deutch. (consideration: CR H2874-2875, S2876; text CR H2874)
+- 2017-04-26 — Amendment (A002) offered by Ms. Chu, Judy. (consideration: CR H2875-2876; text: CR H2875)
+- 2017-04-26 — Amendment agreed to Committee of the Whole
+- 2017-04-26 — Amendment agreed to Committee of the Whole
+- 2017-04-26 — Considered under the provisions of rule H. Res.
+275. (consideration: CR H2868-2877; text of measure as reported in House: CR H2874)
+- 2017-04-26 — DEBATE - Pursuant to the provisions of H. Res.
+275, the Committee of the Whole proceeded with 10 minutes of debate on the Chu amendment No. 2.
+- 2017-04-26 — DEBATE - Pursuant to the provisions of H. Res.
+275, the Committee of the Whole proceeded with 10 minutes of debate on the Deutch amendment No. 1.
+- 2017-04-26 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1695.
+- 2017-04-26 — House amendment agreed to: On agreeing to the Chu, Judy amendment (A002) Agreed to by voice vote.
+- 2017-04-26 — House amendment agreed to: On agreeing to the Deutch amendment (A001) Agreed to by recorded vote: 410 - 14 (Roll no. 226).
+- 2017-04-26 — House amendment offered
+- 2017-04-26 — House amendment offered
+- 2017-04-26 — House amendment offered/reported by : Amendment (A001) offered by Mr. Deutch.(consideration: CR H2874-2875, S2876; text CR H2874)
+- 2017-04-26 — House amendment offered/reported by : Amendment (A002) offered by Ms. Chu, Judy.(consideration: CR H2875-2876; text: CR H2875)
+- 2017-04-26 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+275 and Rule XVIII.
+- 2017-04-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-04-26 — On agreeing to the Chu, Judy amendment (A002) Agreed to by voice vote.
+- 2017-04-26 — On agreeing to the Deutch amendment (A001) Agreed to by recorded vote: 410 - 14 (Roll no. 226).
+- 2017-04-26 — On passage Passed by the Yeas and Nays: 378 - 48 (Roll no. 227).
+- 2017-04-26 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Deutch amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the ayes had prevailed.
+Mr. Goodlatte demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2017-04-26 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 378 - 48 (Roll no. 227).
+- 2017-04-26 — Roll call votes on amendments in House
+- 2017-04-26 — Rule H. Res.
+275 passed House.
+- 2017-04-26 — Rule provides for consideration of H.R.
+1695 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+The resolution makes in order an amendment in the nature of a substitute consisting of the text of Rules Committee Print 115-13.
+- 2017-04-26 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union.
+- 2017-04-26 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1695.
+- 2017-04-26 — The Speaker designated the Honorable Michael K. Simpson to act as Chairman of the Committee.
+- 2017-04-26 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.